 - Choose “Details” for the class session you’re interested in.
 You’ll see information for the class, including any prerequisites.

-Some classes require you to get permission from the instructor or department before you can register for them.
+Some classes require you to have permission from the instructor or department before you can register for them.
 You’ll need to contact the department that offers the course to ask for permission to take the class.
 If the department approves, you will then be allowed to register for the class.

 After you’re approved, log into One.IU to view your class permissions in the Student Center.
 If you see “Add,” you can add the class regardless of enrollment limits.
 If you see “If space,” you can add the class only if there are seats available.